nocomplexity/simplifysecurity/intro.md

 :::

 There is no perfect solution.
 Never.
-But there are simple solutions for most **common** cyber security challenges that do work.
+But there are simple solutions for  **common** cyber security challenges that do work.

 The best cyber security solutions are open solutions which everyone can use.
 Good solutions are not subject to a hype.
 Open solutions are transparent and fully open.
 So everyone can use and improve it.